 IASTE Vision and Mission

 The vision extends beyond the preservation of heritage to embrace its adaptation and relevance in contemporary contexts.
-IASTE sees traditional knowledge systems not as static remnants of the past but as dynamic frameworks that inform urbanism, architecture, and planning in ways that respond to modern challenges such as climate change, displacement, and social inequality.
+IASTE sees traditional knowledge systems not as static remnants of the past but as dynamic frameworks that inform urbanism, architecture, and planning in ways that address modern challenges such as climate change, displacement, and social inequality.

 Vision